What is an EPC?

 Costs of upgrading for C EPC rating

-The cost of achieving a C rating varies.
+The cost of improving the EPC rating for a London rental property varies.
 Many contemporary apartments require minimal work, which is often focused on lighting or heating controls.
-Older properties, on the other hand, may need more substantial upgrades, such as insulation or heating replacement, with estimated costs commonly around £5,000.
-Landlords should ideally plan early to avoid a last-minute rush.
+Older properties may need more substantial upgrades, such as insulation or heating replacement, with estimated costs commonly around £5,000.
+Indian landlords with properties in the UK should ideally plan early to avoid a last-minute rush.

 Who can produce an EPC?